tiusty/Cocoon/docs/installation.rst

     * MLSManagementModel:
         * Click on MLSManagementModel, then click add
         * Just need to click save
+    * YGLManagementModel:
+        * Click on YGLManagementModel, then click add
+        * Just need to click save
+    * HomeProviderModel:
+       * Click on the HomeProviderModel:
+       * Add all the choices and save them

 Adding Homes to the database
 -----------------------------